rahulkashyap1506/TicTacToe/README.md

 ## About

-This is a TicTacToe game against a bot.
+This is a TicTacToe game where you compete against a bot.

 ## How to run